 - BINARY (default): This is the default option.
-The data will be stored in serialized binary format. - OBJECT:The data will be stored in de-serialized form.
+Data will be stored in serialized binary format. - OBJECT:Data will be stored in de-serialized form.
 This configuration is good for maps where entry processing and queries form the majority of all operations and the objects are complex ones so serialization cost is respectively high.
-By storing objects, entry processing will not contain the de-serialization cost. - CACHED:This option is useful if your map's main use case is the queries.
-Internally data is in both binary and deserialized form so queries do not handle serialization.
+By storing objects, entry processing will not contain the de-serialization cost. - OFFHEAP:Data will be stored in non-heap region of JVM to avoid GC pauses.
+This option is available only for Enterprise Extensions.